Map

 Dynamic Map Authoring

-A dynamic map will dynamically pull in all locations based on content fragments that have been previously authored.
+A dynamic map will dynamically pull in individual locations based on the currently loaded content fragment on the page.
 Click here for more information on setting up content fragments.

 Example of a Dynamic Map